“Gymnosperms are a group of plants that produce seeds not enclosed within the ovary or fruit. “

-The word ‘Gymnosperm’ comes from a Greek word which means ‘Naked seeds’ and Gymnosperms are the seed-producing plants.
-These plants develop on the surface of leaves or at the end of stalks forming a cone-like structure.
-Usually, these seed-bearing plants belong to the kingdom ‘Plantae’ and a sub-kingdom called ‘Embryophyta’ and have evolved around 300 million years ago.
+The word “Gymnosperm” comes from the Greek words “gymnos”(naked) and “sperma”(seed), hence known as “Naked seeds.”
+Gymnosperms are the seed-producing plants, but unlike angiosperms, they produce seeds without fruits.
+These plants develop on the surface of scales or leaves, or at the end of stalks forming a cone-like structure.

-Basically, Gymnosperms are the plants in which the ovules are not enclosed by the ovary wall unlike in the angiosperms.
-It remains exposed before and after the fertilization, and before developing into a seed.
-The stem of a ‘gymnosperm’ can be branched or unbranched.
-The thick cuticle, needle-like leaves, and the sunken stomata on the leaves reduce the rate of water loss in these plants.
-It is as shown in the below image.
+Basically, gymnosperms are plants in which the ovules are not enclosed within the ovary wall, unlike the angiosperms.
+It remains exposed before and after fertilisation, and before developing into a seed.
+The stem of gymnosperms can be branched or unbranched.
+The thick cuticle, needle-like leaves, and sunken stomata reduce the rate of water loss in these plants.

-- They are mostly pollinated by the wind.
+- Since stigma is absent, they are pollinated directly by the wind.

 - They form cones with reproductive structures.

-- These plants have vascular tissues which are involved in the vascular transport system.
+- These plants have vascular tissues which help in transportation of nutrients and water.

 Classification of Gymnosperms